zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 * Copy the lines above, execute and follow the instructions
 * Use a fresh / clean **server** os > Debian 13 :
 * My script base_setup.sh need to installed -> [repository](https://github.com/zzzkeil/base_setups)
    * if not installed, base_setup.sh will downloaded for you, just follow the instructions.
+* Optional: Nextcloud can be installed afterwards

-## How to install :
+# How to install other  :
 ###### Server x86_64 and ARM64 - Debian 12, Ubuntu 22.04, Fedora 38, Rocky Linux 9, CentOS Stream 9, AlmaLinux 9:
 ```
 wget -O  wireguard_dnscrypt_setup.sh https://raw.githubusercontent.com/zzzkeil/Wireguard-DNScrypt-VPN-Server/master/wireguard_dnscrypt_setup.sh